Danlobaton/awesome-datasets/README.md

 This list is a collection of high-quality data-sets that could be useful for your next project or to improve your current product.
 Maybe you're just bored and want to take a look at mass data repos.
 Whatever your reason may be to come here, there is something for everyone.

 Most of the data sets listed below are free with a few exceptions.
-If you happen to find a broken link or corrupted data set please feel free submit a PR (: Data thrives inside community.
+If you happen to find a broken link or corrupted data set please feel free submit a PR (: Data thrives in community.

 * 🌤 I am good
 * ⛈ Please fix me